boomcycle/BCEncryptMail/README.md

 The output of this script is an associative array containing a summary of the import operation.
 You'll note that it reports a key fingerprint for the imported public key: *ABAF11C65A2970B130ABE3C479BE3E4300411886*.

 ### Encrypting a Message
-To send an encrypted message, we must specify the key of the recipient.
+To send an encrypted message, we must specify the key of the recipient for whom the message is intended.
+We must do this so the message is encrypted _specifically for them and no one else_.
 We'll just use the key that was reported when we imported Linus' Key:
 ```php
 <?php
 require_once "BCEncryptMail.php";